 If a frame is desired around the table, the frame attribute is used.
 If the attribute value is not 'none', then framespacing is used to add spacing between the lines of the frame and the first and last rows and columns of the table.
 If frame="none", then the framespacing attribute is ignored.
 The frame and framespacing attributes are not part of the rowlines/columnlines, rowspacing/columnspacing options because having them be so would often require that rowlines and columnlines would need to be fully specified instead of just giving a single value.
-For example, if a table had five columns and we wanted lines between the columns, but no frame, then we would have to write columnlines="none" solid solid solid solid none".
-By separating the frame from the internal lines, we only need to write columnlines="solid".
+For example, if a table had five columns and it was desired to have no frame around the table but to have lines between the columns, then columnlines="none solid solid solid none" would be necessary.
+If the frame is separated from the internal lines, only columnlines="solid" is needed.